-Lin Li, our Chairman of the Board, Chief Executive Officer, President, Secretary, and Treasurer, has over 10 years of leadership experience in the flooring and furniture industry.
+Lin Li, our Chairman of the Board, Chief Executive Officer, President, Secretary, and Treasurer, has many years of leadership experience in the flooring and furniture industry.
 Mohammad U. Hasham, our Chief Financial Officer appointee, has over 30 years' experience in accounting.
-Kurtis W. Winn, one of our directors, has over 30 years of experience in sales and management.
-Melinda J. Newman, our non-employee director nominee, has more than 20 years of experience in the senior echelons of the asset management industry.
-Sam Van, our non-employee director nominee, has over 15 years of experience in capital markets.
+Kurtis W. Winn, one of our directors, has over 30 years' experience in sales and management.
+Brandley C. Lalonde, our non-employee director, has over 25 years career in investment and corporate banking and over 15 years' experience in general management.
 We rely on our management team to provide helpful guidance in advancing our strategic and growth goals.